Face coverings are now only mandatory in health and social care settings.

 - you are asked to do so in a bank, building society or post office for identification, if you are choosing to wear one

 - You are asked to do so by shop staff or relevant employees for identification, for assessing health recommendations (e.g. by a pharmacist), or for age identification purposes including when buying age restricted products such as alcohol

 How can I show that I am not required to wear a face covering?

 Disabilities and impairments are not always visible to others, such as neurodevelopmental conditions, and respect and understanding should be shown to those who have good reasons not to wear face coverings.

 Those who have an age, health or impairment related reason for not wearing a face covering should not be routinely asked to give any written evidence of this.
 You do not need to seek advice or request a letter from a medical professional about your reason for not wearing a face covering.

 Some people may feel more comfortable showing something that says they do not have to wear a face covering.
 This could be in the form of an exemption card, badge or even a home-made sign.
-A number of organisations have created cards that can be downloaded from their websites and printed, including the Welsh Government.
+A number of organisations have created cards that can be downloaded from their websites and printed, including the Welsh Government and Transport for Wales.